bradleyq/light_painter/README.md

 - Apply lighting to designated target.
 #### transparency
 - Custom `transparency` pass that hides light markers and uses blend results of `light_apply` and `light_apply_t` for composite.

+## Credits
+- example screenshots are from the map "Cyberpunk Project" by Elysium Fire